MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 - [Prepare to provision users through directory synchronization to Office 365](/office365/enterprise/prepare-for-directory-synchronization)

-Create modern hub sites based on how your have mapped your sites to a central hub.
+Create modern hub sites based on how your have mapped your sites to a system of hub site.

 - [Create a hub site](https://docs.microsoft.com/en-us/sharepoint/create-hub-site)
 - [Assocate a SharEPoint site with a hub site](https://support.office.com/en-us/article/associate-a-sharepoint-site-with-a-hub-site-ae0009fd-af04-4d3d-917d-88edb43efc05?ui=en-US&rs=en-US&ad=US)